 - Ask about policies on family involvement and visiting hours

-Remember, choosing a nursing home is a significant decision.
+Keep in mind that selecting a nursing home is a significant and impactful decision.
 Take your time, do thorough research, and don’t hesitate to ask questions.
 The goal is to find a place that provides excellent care in a comfortable, respectful environment.

-Paying for Nursing Home Care: Understanding Your Options
+Paying for Nursing Home Care: Exploring Your Financial Options

 One of the biggest concerns for many families when considering nursing home care is how to pay for it.
 The cost of nursing home care can be substantial, but there are several options available to help cover these expenses.